The Best 8 what to do in Kyoto

 It would be ideal not rush go back to your hotel or ryokan after you’ve had a busy day of sightseeing, but instead relax by having sake and other alcoholic beverages somewhere during the night whilst in Kyoto’s Kiyamachi street!

 -Opening time: 24 hours

--Access: 5 minuts walk from Gion shijo station on Keihan line or Kawaramachi station on Hankyu line
+-Access: 5 minutes walk from Gion Shijo station on Keihan line or Kawaramachi station on Hankyu line

 The what-to-do in June

 What would you like to do in June in Kyoto?

 Well, Kifune Matsuri (festival) is a good best choice.

 The festival is held on the 1st June at the Kifune shrine, an ancient shrine with some 1300 years of the history, located in a village in the mountainous area of northern Kyoto, just on the edge of Shiga prefecture.